oubino/locpix_points/paper/README.txt

 	7. python scripts/k_fold.py

 7. At this point can visualise processed cells (clustered etc.)
+	1. cd ..
-	1. jupyter-notebook # then open the visualise.ipynb notebook
+	2. jupyter-notebook  # then open the scripts/visualise.ipynb notebook

 8. Logistic regression classification
-	1. jupyter-notebook # then open per_cell_simple_classification.ipynb notebook
+	1. jupyter-notebook  # then open the scripts/per_cell_simple_classification.ipynb notebook
 		- This should reproduce the results of per-cell classification (deterministic)

 9. Combine neural network and logistic regression classification & calculate per-patient performance
 	1. python scripts/rename_nn_models.py  # Renames models
-	2. jupyter-notebook # then open combine_and_classify_patients.ipynb notebook
+	2. jupyter-notebook  # then open the scripts/combine_and_classify_patients.ipynb notebook
+	3. python scripts/per_patient_final_results.py  # Can also be run cell by cell in some IDEs (e.g. VS Code) to display dataframes

 Instructions to load in our model and evaluate on data
 ------------------------------------------------------